rmacmorran/SerialTPMSAndroid/README.md

 An Android application for monitoring Tire Pressure Monitoring System (TPMS) sensors via USB serial communication.

+THIS IS A PROOF OF CONCEPT.
+It WORKS, but there may be incorrect assumptions in the code and documentation.
+One thing I still don't understand about these USB serial receivers is why they continue sending packets for sensors that are completely offline (battery removed).
+It's not just annoying but DANGEROUS to keep reporting the same temperature and pressure that was last reported by a sensor as though that's still the case.
+Your tire could be flat and on fire and you would think everything was fine!
+I haven't figured out how to identify this situation.
+Maybe the USB serial receiver can be queried over serial to get more details.
+Or maybe I'm missing some indicator in the data that would let me know a sensor is offline.
+The only workaround I can think of for this is to throw the USB serial receiver in the trash, and replace it with a CC1101 module and implement custom decoding. (like RTL_433 does or the flipper zero code in my other repo -- also borrowed from the rtl_433 implementation)

 ## Features

 - **Real-time TPMS monitoring** via USB serial connection